Bonjour, are you looking for the perfect name for your cat in French?

 - Mystique

-- Panache: Flamboyant, with a classy flair.
-In French, this has a second meaning.
-It’s the name of a fancy feather that gets bigger towards the tip, usually worn in hats or helmets.
-The English term comes from this because these feathers were very flamboyant and fancy.
+- Panache: Flamboyant, with an ooh la la classy flair.
+Also, the name of a fancy feather that gets bigger towards the tip, usually worn in hats or helmets.

 - Prince / Princesse